aniruddha-chakraborty/Jables/README.md

 # Usage
 ## Commands
-`artisan jables` - Checks your JSON files then creates your Database Tables
+`php artisan jables` - Checks your JSON files then creates your Database Tables
-`artisan jables:check` - Checks your JSON files and reports errors.
+`php artisan jables:check` - Checks your JSON files and reports errors.
-`artisan jables:refresh` - Destroys all the tables then recreates them from your (possibly updated) JSON files. (warning. risk of data loss)
+`php artisan jables:refresh` - Destroys all the tables then recreates them from your (possibly updated) JSON files. (warning. risk of data loss)
-`artisan jables:destroy` - Removes all the tables that jables created from  Database.
+`php artisan jables:destroy` - Removes all the tables that jables created from  Database.
-`jables:create-table` - Creates Jables own tracking table in database.
+`php artisan jables:create-table` - Creates Jables own tracking table in database.

 All the commands accept the  `--database=[connection]` option.
 You can use it to override which connection Jables uses to do its business.